spacetelescope/crds/documentation/certify_design.rst

 Include Directive
 -----------------

+The semantics of 'include' are roughly model'ed after the C pre-processor's
+#include directives.

 The include directive permits one .tpn file to include the text of another as if the directive was replaced by the contents of the included file.
 This permits factoring out common constraints into a single file and using them